Ade Fuqua

-Adé Fuqua (born January 17,1974 in Brooklyn, New York) is the former Chief of Staff, Office of the Managing Director – Deputy Mayor of Administration & Coordination, City of Philadelphia.
+Adé Fuqua (born January 17, 1974, in Brooklyn, New York) is the former Chief of Staff, Office of the Managing Director – Deputy Mayor of Administration & Coordination, City of Philadelphia.
+His main focus while in government was to reduce violent, gun-related crime in Philadelphia.
 A former professional American football wide receiver, who in his early career was duly recognized for being a music industry professional Singer/Songwriter.
-Fuqua is fully bilingual Spanish of African American, Puerto Rican and French Créole descent.
+Fuqua is fully bilingual Spanish of African American, Puerto Rican, and French Créole descent.
 Raised mainly in the Philadelphia Tri-State area.